-As a wholly owned subsidiary of The Great-West Life Assurance Company, GWL Realty Advisors Inc. (“GWLRA”) recognizes and respects the importance of security.
+As a wholly owned subsidiary of The Canada Life Assurance Company, GWL Realty Advisors Inc. (“GWLRA”) recognizes and respects the importance of security.
 This Internet Security Statement covers the measures that GWLRA takes to help secure your personal information.
 This Internet Security Statement is subject to change without notice to you, so we recommend that you review it regularly.
 By using this site, you acknowledge that you have read and understood this Internet Security Statement as amended from time to time.

 Encryption technology is designed to secure personal and confidential communications between your computer and GWLRA servers, such that they are protected from being read by any third parties.
 This is achieved by “scrambling” communications so that they are unreadable by anyone other than GWLRA or yourself.
 GWLRA web applications require 128-bit SSL encryption — the standard for encrypting and safeguarding websites.
 You can verify that a GWLRA website is encrypted by looking for the golden lock or key icon along the bottom of your browser window, which is used by most browsers to indicate a secure connection.

 “Cookies” are small items of data that websites store in your browser.
 These data files contain information the site can use to track and organize the pages you have visited, and to gather information.
 Some GWLRA websites use “cookie” technology to measure site activity and tailor information to fit your personal interests.
 This helps us deliver a superior website experience that is fast, secure and personalized.